 5. Slant Board Jefferson Curl

-The Jefferson curl can be done both as a stretch or as a strength exercise and targets the lower back and hamstrings.
+Jefferson curls can be performed both as a stretch or as a strength exercise, specifically targeting the lower back, hamstrings, and enhancing spinal mobility.

-The idea is to tuck your chin into your chest, flex your spine (i.e. bend your back) and, roll your spine forward one vertebrae at a time.
+The idea is to tuck your chin into your chest, flex your spine (i.e. bend your back), and roll your spine forward one vertebra at a time, using slow, controlled movement throughout the exercise.

-By doing this exercise on a slant board, you should get a deeper stretch in your hamstrings (as well as calves) for a fuller range of motion.
+By doing jefferson curls on a slant board, you can achieve a deeper stretch in your hamstrings (as well as calves) and further improve your range of motion and spinal health by rolling the spine down with light weight.

 7 Best Knees Over Toes Slant Board Exercises